Russ Miller (musician)

-Miller has authored two books: "The Drum Set Crash Course" and "Transitions", along with his two videos, "The Drum Set Crash Course" and "The Drum Set Crash Course Tuning Edition" from Warner Brothers Publications.
+Miller has authored two books: "The Drum Set Crash Course" and "Transitions," along with his accompanying videos, "The Drum Set Crash Course" and "The Drum Set Crash Course Tuning Edition" from Warner Brothers Publications.
 A five-time Modern Drummer readers poll winner, Miller's solo projects were voted the No. 1 educational books and videos in the world.

 Miller also invented the Yamaha Wedge and Cascara Wedge.
 He is also a contributor to creating the Yamaha Subkick.
-These items were discontinued from Yamaha since Miller signed up for Mapex Drums, where he developed the SONIClear bearing edge and his signature Snare Drum "The VersVersus."
+These items were discontinued from Yamaha since Miller signed up for Mapex Drums, where he developed the SONIClear bearing edge and his signature snare drum "The VersVersus."